-As of spring 2015, we are gearing up to begin principal photography in Spring 2016.
+As of summer 2015, we are gearing up to begin principal photography in Spring 2016.
 The short has helped in raising the funds, and currently we are busy with pre-production, storyboarding, seeking talent for the cast, etc. After we wrap in spring '16, we dive into the edit, getting ready to promote it and show it to the world.

 Raised in Colorado, Conrad left a career in engineering eight years ago to follow his passion of film-making.
 He is a New York-based film and stage actor and screenwriter, a graduate of the two-year Meisner training program at the William Esper Studio.